FIXTradingCommunity/fix-simple-binary-encoding/v1-0-RC4/doc/03MessageStructure.md

 of entries.
 Each entry contains fields specified by a message schema.

 The order and data types of the fields are the same for each entry in a group.
-That is, the entries are homogeneous, and the position of a given field within any entry is fixed.
+That is, the entries are homogeneous.
+Position of a given field within any entry is fixed, with the exception of variable-length fields.

 A message may have no groups or an unlimited number of repeating groups specified in its schema.